agrendath/QTools/README.md

 - quickbarplugin.tiago: Grants access to the /tiago command
 - quickbarplugin.qbs: Grants access to the /qbs command and the quickbar switching tool
 - quickbarplugin.bottles: Grants access to the /bottles command to convert xp into xp bottles
-- quickbarplugin.deaths: Grants access to the /janita command
+- quickbarplugin.deaths: Grants access to the /deaths command
-- quickbarplugin.apples: Grants access to the /janita2 command
+- quickbarplugin.apples: Grants access to the /apples command
 - quickbarplugin.lucas: Grants access to the /lucas command
 - quickbarplugin.souls: Grants access to the /souls command and the manipulating of souls
 - quickbarplugin.soulenchant: Grants access to the /soulenchant command
-- quickbarplugin.deathstop: Grants access to the /janitatop command
+- quickbarplugin.deathstop: Grants access to the /deathstop command
-- quickbarplugin.applestop: Grants access to the /janita2top command
+- quickbarplugin.applestop: Grants access to the /applestop command
 - quickbarplugin.extract: Grants access to the /extract command
+- quickbarplugin.villagercontainer: Grants access to using the villager container item to trap and release villagers